ckuhl/ImageBlockX/README.md

 Meta-improvements to be done:
 - improving the release process
--

 ## Build dependencies

-ImageMagick (http://www.imagemagick.org) is used to generate png icons from svg.
+[ImageMagick](https://www.imagemagick.org/script/index.php) is used to generate icons from the vector.
-Also needs zip commandline archiver.

 ## Contribution
 Have an idea for a feature that I haven't added or mentioned?
-Feel free to raise an issue on GitHub or if you're feeling daring, make a pull request!
+Feel free to raise an issue on GitHub, or if you're feeling daring, make a pull request!

 ## Release Process